-The following is the complete and official text of the Resolutions adopted by the MASB Delegate Assembly, which met at the Grand Traverse Resort and Spa in Acme on Oct.
-20, 2022.
+The following is the complete and official text of the Resolutions adopted by the MASB Delegate Assembly, which met at the Lansing Center in Lansing on Nov.
+9, 2023.
 Resolutions are the driving force behind the positions taken by the Association on issues important to public education and Michigan’s schools.

 G-1.01 General Association Goals